 How do I get in touch with my camper?
 In emergencies, the camp staff will have a cell phone number to call Jon Alter, the camp director, immediately.
 This number will also be published in the camp information packet. top

 Will my child have a telephone or internet access in their room?
 No. Cell phones may only be used in the camper's room.
 Laptops are not allowed, and should be left at home. top

 FOR DAY CAMPERS

 What time do I need to drop my camper off in the morning?
 When do I get to pick them up?
 Depending on group assignment, campers will need to be dropped off at the Jamail Texas Swimming Center at either 8:05 a.m.
 (Blue/Red groups) or 9:05 a.m.
 (White/Orange groups) and should be escorted into the main lobby with their parent/guardian.
 Pick-up time will be either 8 p.m. or 8:30 p.m.
 Your camper’s group assignment will be given on Sunday evening, and you will be notified of the proper times.
 Monday thru Thursday, day campers are ALWAYS dropped off AND picked up at the Texas Swimming Center, unless prior arrangements have been made with the director.

 On Friday, ALL day campers will be dropped off at the Jamail Texas Swimming Center at 9:15 a.m.
 Camp concludes at 11:30 a.m., and day campers are picked up from the pool. top

 Can day campers take part in the evening activities?
-Yes, but arrangements will need to be made in advance with the camp director or their group counselor so the Camp is aware they are participating and traveling back to the dorm with Camp. top
+Yes.
+Arrangements will need to be made in advance with the camp director or their group counselor so the Camp is aware they are participating and traveling back to the dorm with Camp. top

 What about the weekly schedule?
 Once day campers find out their group, they will be given their pick-up and drop-off times on Sunday evening.
 Day campers follow the same schedule as overnight campers once they are with the camp.
 You may download a camp schedule HERE. top